MPhil: minimum 12 months full time; minimum 24 months part time

 Structural chemistry and spectroscopy

-Tthis group aims to establish a quantitative framework by which to understand and appreciate the static and dynamical properties of molecular materials and of their chemical reactions.
+The Structural Chemistry and Spectroscopy group aims to establish a quantitative framework to understand and appreciate the static and dynamical properties of molecular materials and of their chemical reactions.
 These materials range from single multi-component molecules to intricate layered architectures and to biologically-related catalytic residues.
 Advanced synthetic chemistry is applied to construct rationally-designed supermolecules and supramolecular entities.
-Spectroscopic tools include X-ray diffraction, multi-nuclear NMR spectroscopy, laser-induced fluorescence, stopped-flow spectrophotometry and fast transient absorption measurements, supported by Stark-effect spectroscopy and electrochemistry (Dr U Baisch, Dr AC Benniston, Prof W Clegg, Dr JP Hagon, Prof A Harriman, Dr R Harrington, Prof RA Henderson, Dr CY Wills).
+Spectroscopic tools include X-ray diffraction, multi-nuclear NMR spectroscopy, laser-induced fluorescence, stopped-flow spectrophotometry and fast transient absorption measurements, supported by Stark-effect spectroscopy and electrochemistry.
+Our staff include Dr U Baisch, Dr AC Benniston, Prof W Clegg, Dr JP Hagon, Prof A Harriman, Prof R Henderson and Dr C Wills.

 Throughout your studies you work closely with your supervisor.
 In the initial stages your research will be guided by the supervisor, but as you gain confidence and expertise you will be given increasing responsibility for the day-to-day running of the project.